 RESULTS: More than 85% of North Carolinians older than 40 years lived within a 15-mile buffer of an outpatient cardiac rehabilitation program in 2004.
 Most programs were staffed with personnel trained in nursing, exercise physiology, and nutrition in 1999 and 2004.
 Women and African Americans remained disproportionately underrepresented as participants in the program for both years.
 In 2004, approximately one third of cardiac rehabilitation programs reported having a referral to rehabilitation on the hospital discharge plan for myocardial infarction and coronary artery bypass surgery.
 In 1999 and 2004, the most frequently reported barrier to participation remained financial, followed by lack of interest or motivation and workplace conflicts.
 Work conflicts, lack of interest, and comorbidities were the most frequently reported reasons for dropping out from cardiac rehabilitation programs in both 1999 and 2004.

 CONCLUSIONS: Increasing participation in cardiac rehabilitation programs by addressing barriers at multiple levels may facilitate greater patient participation.
 This statewide survey could be used in other states as a surveillance tool, to track changes in rehabilitation over time from a program director's perspective.

 Lippincott Williams & Wilkens

 Evenson, Kelly R.; Johnson, Anna; and Aytur, Semra, "Five-year Changes in North Carolina Outpatient Cardiac Rehabilitation" (2006).
-Health Management and Policy Scholarship.
+Journal of Cardiopulmonary Rehabilitation.
 11.

 © 2006 Lippincott Williams & Wilkins, Inc.